 - Should last longer than stock gimbal

-- When stick is not centered there is a 1mm to 1.5mm gap between gimbal elements that can let dust in inside the radio housing
+- When stick is not centered there is an about 1mm gap between the gimbal elements that can let dust go inside the radio housing

-- Sticks are longer than the stock gimbal, so it may take time to get used to (muscle memory….)
+- Sticks are longer than the stock gimbals, so it may take a little time to get used to (muscle memory….)

 Is It Worth the upgrade?

 The replacement stock gimbal costs $13 while the M9 gimbals are $19.
 Taking into account the price, the ease of installation and the positives I listed above -YES!
-This is one of the best upgrades I have done on my trusty Taranis.
+This is one of the best upgrades I have done on my trusty Taranis so far.